StillPending/is309_assignment4/README.md

-3. Move your i_ ioby tables into the appropriate tablespaces, with the appropriate PCTFREE, INITIAL, and NEXT extent values, as calculated above.
+**3. Move your i_ ioby tables into the appropriate tablespaces, with the appropriate PCTFREE, INITIAL, and NEXT extent values, as calculated above.**

 [![Calculations](https://i.imgur.com/XwNegFP.png)](http://i.imgur.com/XwNegFP)